fidalgo/fidalgo.github.io/_posts/2017-01-07-padrino-contribution.md

 ---
 layout: post
-title: First padrino framework contribution
+title: First Padrino framework contribution
-subtitle: How a find for bug ended in on contribution
+subtitle: How a find for bug ended in one contribution
 tags: ruby padrino
 ---

 For those who don't know what Padrino is, it's a web framework written in Ruby,  known to be lighter compared with Ruby on Rails, but complete enough to create full-blown web applications.

-Padrino allows to set default values in the controllers to be passed as URL parameters in case we don't provide it, either via HTTP request parameters or via parameters in the `absolute_url` method, to compute the final URL of a request.
+Padrino allows setting default values in the controllers to be passed as URL parameters in case we don't provide it, either via HTTP request parameters or via parameters in the `absolute_url` method, to compute the final URL of a request.
 In a quest to find the source of an odd behaviour I ended finding a bug in the